hotel barge holidays in france

 This morning’s cruise we leave the river Marne for the canal Lateral a la Marne, perfect time to put your working shoes on or ride a bicycle along the tow path and catch the C’est la Vie at the next lock.

-We return to the C’est La Vie for your gourmet dinner.
+Back to the C’est La Vie moored in Tour Sur Marne for drinks and dinner.

 Friday : Sightseeing: Reims with the Cathedral

-Cruise this morning on the canal is going to take us through a small tunnel.
-There is time to walk or bicycle on the towpath as C’est La Vie climbs up a flight of locks.
+Cruise this morning to Chalon en Champagne.
+There is time to walk or bicycle on the towpath as C’est La Vie winds its way along the canal.
 After lunch, we drive to Reims, an important city from Roman times onwards.
 Visit the great Reims Cathedral, which is even larger than Notre Dame in Paris and where the many of the French kings were crowned.
 Visit the Archbishops place which has been turned into a museum and step back in time.

 Walk along the pedestrian streets in this vibrant city, or take a coffee in many of the side walk cafes and watch the world go by.